aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 Note that the type of the output should match the type that is specified by the process specification of the corresponding |CalcJob|.
 If any of the registered outputs do not match the specification, the calculation will be marked as failed.

-In order to request automatic parsing of a |CalcJob| (once it has finished), users can set the ``metadata.options.parser_name`` input when submitting the job.
+In order to request automatic parsing of a |CalcJob| (once it has finished), users can set the ``metadata.options.parser_name`` input when launching the job.
-If a particular parser should *always* be used by default, the |CalcJob| ``define`` method can set a default value for the parser name as we did above:
+If a particular parser should *always* be used by default, the |CalcJob| ``define`` method can set a default value for the parser name as we did in the :ref:`previous section <how-to:codes:interfacing>`:

 .. code-block:: python